Cherrybrook: Commercial areas

-Cherrybrook Village Shopping Centre (owned by Mirvac) is a fully enclosed, single level neighbourhood shopping centre that has Woolworths as its major tenant.
+Cherrybrook Village Shopping Centre is a fully enclosed, single level neighbourhood shopping centre that has Woolworths as its major tenant.
 It opened in 1989 and was refurbished in 2004.
-Appletree Shops is a smaller shopping centre.
+Appletree Shops is a smaller shopping centre with cafes and a bakery.

 Education

 Cherrybrook is serviced by a number of educational institutions, including Cherrybrook Nursery and Preschool, ABC Developmental Learning Centre, Kindalin Early Childhood Learning Centre, Cherrybrook Community Pre-School, Cherrybrook Public School, John Purchase Public School, Cherrybrook Technology High School, Tangara School for Girls, and Inala, a Rudolf Steiner School supporting individuals with disabilities.

-Cherrybrook Technology High School (CTHS) is currently the largest government secondary school in the state with over 2000 students and is growing larger each year, although it was built to accommodate 900 students.
+Cherrybrook Technology High School (CTHS) is currently the largest government secondary school in the state with over 2000 students and is growing larger each year, although it was originally built to accommodate 900 students.

 Religion

-In the 2016 census, the question about religion was optional and 5.9% of Cherrybrook respondents did not answer it.
-The most popular response was "No religion" (24.4%), followed by Catholic (20.2%), Anglican (12.9%), and Hinduism (7.7%).
+The most popular responses in the 2021 census question about religion were No Religion, so described 31.9%, followed by Catholic 17.0%, Hinduism 11.1%, Anglican 9.9%, and Buddhism 5.1%.

 Cherrybrook has a large number of Christian churches of many denominations: